CCD Online Accreditation & State Authorization

 In addition to CCD's Higher Learning Commission accreditation, some of CCD's academic programs carry specialized accreditation specific to the field.

-Community College of Denver (CCD) works through the State Authorization Reciprocity Agreement (SARA) process to ensure that when authorization for delivering online courses is necessary, required approvals are secured.
+CCD works through the State Authorization Reciprocity Agreement (SARA) process to ensure that when authorization for delivering online courses is necessary, required approvals are secured.
 Colorado is a member of SARA and CCD is an approved SARA institution.
 Therefore, we adhere to the established standards for offering distance education among the member states, districts, and territories.
 Participation in SARA is intended to make it easier for students to take online courses offered by postsecondary institutions based in another state and CCD is currently authorized or exempt to approval in all states.

 CCD is authorized by the State Board for Community Colleges and Occupational Education (SBCCOE) to offer its programs to residents of Colorado.
 Therefore, CCD is in compliance with Colorado regulations concerning postsecondary distance education.